Dudleya saxosa subsp. aloides

 Dudleya saxosa subsp. aloides is a species of perennial succulent plant in the family Crassulaceae known by the common names desert dudleya or desert savior.
-It is a rosette-forming species widely distributed throughout the Peninsular Ranges and desert mountains of California in the United States.
+It is a rosette-forming species widely distributed throughout the rocky parts of the Mojave and Sonoran deserts of California in the United States.
 It is characterized by bright-yellow or greenish-yellow flowers, and can be found in shaded crevices and slopes.
-Plants in western half of the range may grade into Dudleya lanceolata.

 Description

 A rosette-forming succulent that may be evergreen or summer deciduous.
 It typically has bright yellow or green flowers.

 This plant's basal rosette is formed on top of a caudex (stem), which is 1 to 3 cm in diameter.
 There are 1 to 4 rosettes, and they may be 6 to 23 cm wide.
 The leaves are typically 4 to 15 cm long, and 6 to 25 mm wide, 2 to 5 mm thick, and their base is 10 to 25 mm wide.